Philippines Blog

 Ferries

-For short distances they have a fixed rate which was always cheaper than normal taxi’s and also there is no hassle from the usual Taxi Meter Scams.
+For short distances, they have a fixed rate which is always cheaper than a normal taxi and also there is no hassle from the usual Taxi Meter Scams.
 We used this to get to the airport in Manila from our hotel and it was much cheaper than any airport transfers from hotels in the area.

-• Suncream – this is not readily available for sale as the locals do not wear it.
+• Reef Safe Suncream – suncream is not readily available for sale as the locals do not wear it.
 If you are lucky to find it in a store it is extremely expensive.
-Make sure you bring plenty as you will need to apply it constantly if you plan on being in the water for a majority of your trip.
-Try and get a reef friendly option when possible.
+Make sure you bring plenty as you will need to apply it constantly if you plan on being in the water for the majority of your trip.
+Try and get a reef-friendly option when possible.

 We have made separate blog posts for each of our favourite destinations – just choose one or all of them below: